otto-de/api-guidelines/content/guidelines/040_Events-MVP/015_Contract/010_Contract/020_must-use-semantic-versioning-in-asyncapi.md

 In order to generate meaningful changelogs and version numbers, AsyncAPI specification files need to follow [semantic versioning](https://semver.org).

-In the context of an AsyncAPI specification, semantic versioning currently only needs to consider produced messages.
+In the context of an AsyncAPI specification, semantic versioning currently only needs to consider produced messages and not consumed messages.

 The major version needs to be increased when: